What’s a biotech CEO worth? The top 15 pay packages puts a spotlight on performance — usually

-A consummate dealmaker leads the list, followed by a self-made billionaire, but between the first and last you’ll see how compensation at this stage of the game is figured for your average high-profile enterprise.
+A consummate dealmaker leads the list, followed by a self-made billionaire, but between the first and last you’ll see how compensation at this stage of the game is figured for your average high-profile public enterprise.
 With a couple of glaring exceptions, they’re all gambling big on next-gen drugs, and several are under extreme pressure to start producing some solid results.

 Of course, high expectations should go with high pay.
 You don’t get paid the big bucks for nothing.
 And none of these CEOs would be shy about explaining why they qualify for the top pay in the industry.